-We are a part of UCT’s Marine Research (MA-RE) Institute and UCT’s Centre for Statistics in Environment, Ecology and Conservation (SEEC).
-We are grateful for core funding by the DST/NRF South African Research Chair Initiative, and additional funding from the CEC, UCT and the NRF.
+We are affiliated with UCT’s Marine Research (MA-RE) Institute and UCT’s Centre for Statistics in Environment, Ecology and Conservation (SEEC).
+We are grateful for core funding by the DST/NRF South African Research Chair Initiative, and additional funding from the CEC, UCT, the NRF and UKRI/GCRF.
 Our professional network includes colleagues in South Africa, southern Africa and world-wide.

 Ecological indicators are widely used to characterise ecosystem health.
 In the marine environment, indicators have been developed to assess the ecosystem effects of fishing to support an ecosystem approach to fisheries.
 However, very little work on the performance and robustness of ecological indicators has been carried out.

 We are proud of Lynne who was invited to be a member of the #ECCWO18 expert...

 The 4th International Symposium on the Effects of Climate Change on the World's Oceans (June 2-8, 2018) )will bring together experts from around the world to better understand climate impacts on ocean ecosystems – and how to respond.